How do I simulate Gibson Assembly in SnapGene?

 To select a restriction fragment for replacement, click on the first restriction site, then shift click on the second restriction site.
 Alternatively, click on the first site then drag to the second site.

 In the above example, vector digested with KpnI and SpeI will be used in the Gibson Assembly reaction.

 Start the Gibson Assembly Tool

-When starting the Gibson Assembly tool, the site or DNA sequence selection in the foremost window will be automatically set as the vector region for insertion/replacement by Gibson Assembly.
+When starting the Gibson Assembly tool, the DNA sequence selection in the frontmost window will automatically be set as the vector region to be replaced by the inserts.

 If a vector sequence is not open when you start the Gibson Assembly tool then you can choose and define the vector in the Vector tab.

-In this example, the Gibson Assembly tool opens showing the "Vector" tab, with the option to "Linearize with restriction enzymes" automatically selected, and the vector SmaI site selected.
+The Gibson Assembly tool opens showing the "Vector" tab, with the option to "Linearize with restriction enzymes" automatically selected and the appropriate fragment for replacement selected.